 Since 1981, CHEJ has helped more than 15,000 groups—comprising roughly 2.25 million people—successfully fight environmental health threats across the country.
 Recently, for instance, groups in Maryland, North Carolina, and Ohio have put a stop to fracking in their backyards thanks in part to work with CHEJ.
-In the fight against fracking in New York State, CHEJ conducted trainings, spoke at rallies and conferences, and provided testimony and technical assistance to activists throughout the state—and when Governor Cuomo announed a statewide ban on gas hydraulic fracturing, he used message points from our initiative.
+In the fight against fracking in New York State, CHEJ conducted trainings, spoke at rallies and conferences, and provided testimony and technical assistance to activists throughout the state—and when Governor Cuomo announced a statewide ban on gas hydraulic fracturing, he used message points from our initiative.

-CHEJ has a long histroy of being at the forefront of national environmental initiatives.
+CHEJ has a long hist0ry of being at the forefront of national environmental initiatives.
 Known to many as the Mother of the Superfund, Lois’ experience at Love Canal woke up the nation to the seriousness of chemical pollution and led to the passage of federal legislation to fund the cleanup of similarly contaminated communities.